sheltertake/perseverance/README.md

 So instead of move the rover with this command "FFRBB" (forward, forward, right, back back) I should have implemented something like "FFRBB" (forward, forward, rotate, back back).

-In my implementation rover move in all 4 directions.
+In my implementation rover moves in all 4 directions.
 Probably it's a mistake and I should change the code.
 But I prefer to continue the exercise and move on despite the mistake I did.

 ## 01 - Solution